livstella/mefit/README.md

 - Endpoints for displaying data (Create and Read) are prioritised over endpoints for editing data (Update and Delete)
 - Being able to visually show functionality is prioritised over perfect backend structure
+- As we are not dealing with sensitive data, we decided that keycloak was not a minimum requirement, instead we provided a sufficient login and registration flow that saved the user in the database, while hashing the password using SHA-256.

 ### Workflow / Teamwork